DCC-Lab/PyHardwareLibrary/README-USB-Cameras.md

 ### Finding my Macbook web cam

 The recent Macbook Pro has a T2-security chip that adds a layer of security so that hackers cannot sneak in and watch your camera.
 However, PyUSB is not able to list the devices on that Secure USB bus apparently.
-On Windows however, this works fine, so I suspect Parallels Desktop remaps the T2 bus to a regular bus that PyUSB can read.
+On Windows however, this works fine, so I suspect Parallels Desktop remaps the T2 bus to a regular bus that PyUSB can read, but [I will investigate later](https://stackoverflow.com/questions/67201458/not-seeing-all-usb-devices-with-pyusb-and-libusb-on-t2-macbook-pro).
 Here I see many devices, but most importantly I can see my WebCam:

 ```shell
 DEVICE ID 203a:fff9 on Bus 002 Address 001 =================